The Recommendation Principle in Information Design (with Giacomo Rubbini and Roberto Serrano. Most recent version: 09/25)

-The recommendation principle states that without losing generality, a sender can focus on experiments where messages directly correspond to the receiver’s action space.
-We study the general validity of a recommendation principle and fully characterize the conditions on the posterior beliefs' space under which it holds in Bayesian persuasion settings.
-Using our characterization, we construct a simple verifiable test that asserts the validity of the recommendation principle.
-We apply our test to examples in the literature where the principle has been assumed or proved.
+The recommendation principle states that, without losing generality, a sender can focus on experiments in which messages are recommendations in the receiver’s action space.
+We study the general validity of the recommendation principle and characterize the conditions under which it holds in persuasive communication settings.
+Using our characterization, we construct a simple test that asserts the validity of the recommendation principle.
+We apply our test to examples in the literature where the principle has been assumed or proved for that specific application.

 This paper introduces a dynamic model of public housing allocation in which units that arrive stochastically must be matched upon arrival with applicants on a waiting list.
 We establish a lower bound on the number of possible violations of ex-post Pareto efficiency or envy-freeness that grows linearly with the applicant pool.
 We construct a novel strategy-proof direct mechanism that yields interim Pareto efficient and envy-free outcomes by optimizing applicants’ preferences over buildings and expected waiting times through building-specific queues.
 Using data on preferences for public housing, we estimate that adopting the proposed mechanism would improve welfare by $2,300–$4,900 per applicant.